 Northern Water snakes are fully aquatic and can live in any type of water.
-Typically in Oklahoma you will find them near lakes or ponds in the flat central regions but you can also find them in mountain streams and other bodies of water.
+Typically in Oklahoma, you will find them near lakes or ponds in the flat central regions but you can also find them in mountain streams and other bodies of water.
 These snakes are not long.
 Some are not even two feet long.
-But they have a very heavy and wide body so they look bigger than they are.
+But they have very heavy and wide bodies so they look bigger than they are.
 Water snakes have similar coloring to the Cottonmouth snake but they are not venomous like Cottonmouths.
 If you’re not sure if a snake is a Northern Water snake or a Cottonmouth look at the mouth.
 If the area near the mouth is white it’s probably a Cottonmouth but if there is no white then it’s a non-venomous Northern Water snake.

 Venomous Snakes in Oklahoma